 - 1. The dependent's name.

-- 2. The dependent's social security number.

-- 3. The dependent's relationship to you.

-- 4. The number of months the dependent lived in your home during 2003.
+If you are claiming an exemption for a stillborn child and the child was not named, enter "stillborn child" in place of a name. - 2.
+The dependent's social security number.
+If you are claiming an exemption for a stillborn child enter the certificate number from the certificate of birth resulting in stillbirth. - 3.
+The dependent's relationship to you. - 4.
+The number of months the dependent lived in your home during 2004.
+If you are claiming an exemption for a stillborn child, enter the date of birth resulting in the stillbirth.